 - Mix to combine it well.
 Then, transfer the cheese spread to an airtight container and refrigerate until you’re ready to bake your appetizers.

 When you’re ready to serve them, just spread the cheese mixture on the cocktail rye bread and place them on a baking sheet.

-Bake at 375 degrees for 8 to 10 minutes, or till cheese is bubbly and bread is slightly toasted.
+- Bake in a preheated 375 degrees F oven for 8 to 10 minutes or until cheese is bubbly and bread is slightly toasted.

 - 1 pound sharp cheddar cheese

 - 3 hard boiled eggs

 - 4 ounce can chopped black olives, drained

 - 4 ounce can diced green chiles, drained